The Semi-Classical Limit

 The plot of the total probability function for the experiment depicted in Figure 4 is shown in Figure 5 and is typical of the probability density functions generated by experiments that had no initial momentum.
 It may be noted that the probability is conserved to around 0.2%, and that the major deviation from unitary probability occurs when the wave packet first hits the walls of the stadium.

-Figure 5: The total probability density as a function of time for the experiment described in
+Figure 5: The total probability density as a

-- Gaussian over centre of end cap, no initial momentum.
+Figure 4 - Gaussian over centre of end cap, no initial momentum.

 Other numerical experiments conducted provided an initial momentum to the wavepacket.
 One such experiment is illustrated in part in Figure 6, starting the Gaussian from the centre of the stadium with equal momentum in x and y directions (so the wavepacket would hit the junction of the caps and the sides of the stadium).
 It may be seen from close inspection of this time frame (and indeed the complete sequence of frames) that there is a strong classical behaviour in this case.
 In Figure 6b the wavepacket is propagating top-left to bottom-right and proceeds to reflect from the walls in a classical fashion.